AndrewChenUoA/AVSS2018/workshops.md

 - Datasets and evaluation procedures

 **Deadlines**<br/>
-Please note that the Workshop V (T4S) has different deadlines - please see their PDF for details.</br>
 Workshop papers are 6 pages long (including references), with up to two more pages (attracting extra page charges), with double blind review.
 Submission: 7 September 2018<br/>
 Notification of acceptance: 1 October 2018<br/>